WokLibCodeClub/Hello-Python/step2/step2.md

 born = int(born)
 ```

-This takes the variable born, converts it to integer type and puts the result back into the variable born.
+This takes the variable born, converts it to integer type and sets the label ```born``` to point to the integer.

 Repeat the line with the ```type()``` function after this conversion, and when you run the code you will see